-1. Adjust cutting height as desired to any one of six positions using deck lift lever.
-When in desired height of cut, release latch, then try to move deck lift lever to ensure lift lever latch is fully engaged.
+1. Adjust cutting height as desired to any one of five positions using deck lift lever.
+Move deck lift lever up or down to desired cutting height and then move over to secure in the height of cut notch.
 See Figure 2.18.